-How would you like to consume coconut oil made from these moldy (yes that is mold) coconuts?
+How would you like to consume different types of coconut oil made from these moldy (yes that is mold) coconuts?

 Well, you might be surprised.

-With the rising popularity of coconut products, marketers are losing their minds with opportunities to take advantage of the sexiest fruit (and tree) in the world.
-I may be biased, but I’ve never met someone who didn’t love palm trees and coconuts.
+With the popularity of coconut products, marketers are losing their minds with opportunities to take advantage of the bountiful fruit (and tree) in the world.

 We are in a time when it’s incredibly difficult to understand what is happening in our world.
 It’s hard to know what we are contributing to, what we are putting in or on our bodies, and what consequences our decisions have on ourselves, our families, and our planet.